george-hawkins/boto-experiments/create-ami.md

 525.60.13
 ```

-The `jq` is looking for the latest driver version where the `type` is `production branch` in the JSON retrieved from <https://docs.nvidia.com/datacenter/tesla/drivers/releases.json>.
+The `jq` command is looking for the latest driver version where the `type` is `production branch` in the JSON retrieved from <https://docs.nvidia.com/datacenter/tesla/drivers/releases.json>.

 Nvidia publishes various different pages, release notes and forms that supposedly show or retrieve the latest suitable driver version but are out of sync with each other.
 The `releases.json` file _seems_ to be definitive.